lucasaec/cs680Calabrese/README.md

 ## PA2: Spinning Cube
 This is a cube that rotates in place on the screen.
 It has some keyboard and mouse interaction.
 To run this project ```cd PA2``` then follow the instructions in the README.md

+## PA2: Moons
+Contains more objects that rotate and orbit.
+To run this project ```cd PA2``` then follow the instructions in the README.md